-On the average, U.S. citizens generate twice as much municipal solid wastes (MSW; about 1.2 metric tons per capita) as Europeans and Japanese who have nearly the same standard of living.
+On the average, U.S. citizens generate twice as much municipal solid wastes (MSW; about 1 metric ton per capita) as Europeans and Japanese who have nearly the same standard of living.
 They also use twice as much energy.
-Therefore, there is a lot of room for waste and energy reduction in the U.S. However, the goal of "zero waste" is unattainable as has been demonstrated by the most environmentally conscious nations, such as Japan, where every possible effort is made to promote recycling and yet they combust or gasify about 0.35 metric tons per capita.
+Therefore, there is a lot of room for waste and energy reduction in the U.S. However, the goal of "zero waste" is unattainable as has been demonstrated by the most environmentally conscious nations, such as Japan, where every possible effort is made to promote recycling and yet they combust or gasify about 79% of their MSW (0.35 metric tons per capita).

 Recycling is the next best thing to do after waste reduction and in the U.S. it has reached the average of 20% of the MSW.

 Composting - both aerobic and anaerobic - is the next step in the hierarchy of waste management.
 It is practical only for source-separated organics; otherwise, much of the compost product is not usable as a soil conditioner and ends up in landfills.
-About 9% of the U.S. MSW is composted, most of it being source-separated yard wastes composted in open windrows or used as daily cover in landfills.
+About 9% of the U.S. MSW is composted; most of it is source-separated yard wastes composted in open windrows.

 Waste-to-Energy: Of the post-recycling/composting wastes of the world's urban population, nearly 200 million tons of MSW are processed in waste-to-energy (WTE) plants that recover the energy content of wastes in the form of electricity or district heating.
-Of the U.S. MSW, only 7% is treated in 84 WTE plants that process about 30 million tons of MSW and recover 15 million megawatt-hours of electricity.
+Of the U.S. MSW, only 7% is treated in WTE plants and 63% is landfilled.
+In comparison only 27% of the E.U.
+MSW is landfilled.

-Landfilling: Most of the global urban MSW, over 800 million tons, is landfilled.
-Eventually, only inorganic, non-recyclable materials will be landfilled in most nations, as already is the case in Japan, Switzerland, Denmark, and the Netherlands.
-However, until there is sufficient global WTE capacity, it is necessary for developing nations like China and India to follow the leading example of U.S. in constructing sanitary landfills that prevent liquid effluents from contaminating ground and surface waters and also reduce greenhouse gas emissions to the atmosphere.
+Landfilling: Most of the global urban MSW, over one billion tons, is landfilled.
+Eventually, only inorganic, non-recyclable materials will be landfilled in most nations, as already is the case in Germany, Japan, Switzerland, Denmark, and the Netherlands.
+However, until there is sufficient global WTE capacity, China is rapidly becoming one of the WTE leaders and India has started to move in this direction.

 Columbia University is the place to prepare you for a career that advances Sustainable Waste Management, anywhere in the world.
 For past theses of the Sustainable Waste Management program of the Earth and Environmental Engineering Department, please look up EEC Theses.

-This concentration is aimed at engineers with a minimum background of a B.S. degree in an engineering or equivalent science discipline.
-Candidates with technical strengths in physics, chemistry, chemical, electrical, or mechanical engineering are preferred.
-The objective is to gain a better understanding of present-day energy infrastructures, their strength and weaknesses and to scope out future technology developments for a world with seemingly insatiable demands for energy.
-The master's degree aims at preparing a new generation of engineering professionals who will be involved with the rebuilding of a world energy infrastructure that today is stretched nearly beyond the limits of its capacity.
+This concentration is aimed at persons with a minimum background of a B.S. degree in an engineering or equivalent science discipline.
+The objective is to gain a better understanding of present-day energy infrastructures, their strength and weaknesses and to scope out future technology developments for a world with seemingly insatiable demands for materials and energy.
+The MS-ERE degree aims at preparing a new generation of engineering professionals who will be involved with the rebuilding of a world materials and energy infrastructure that today is stretched nearly beyond the limits of its capacity.

 The program aims at young engineers and active professionals who see their future in the large and international energy development markets.
-Since the challenges are global in nature, this program addresses energy infrastructure engineering for all types of economies.
 Problems facing the industrialized countries, the emerging economies and the poor countries of the world differ substantially, and a one-size-fits-all solution is unlikely to work.

 - EAEE E4001: Industrial Ecology of Earth Resources